explosion/thinc/website/docs/api-layers.md

 </inline-list>

 Pooling layer that reduces the dimensions of the data by computing the sum for each feature.
-Zero-length sequences are reduced to a zero vector.
+Zero-length sequences are reduced to the zero vector.

 | Argument    | Type                             | Description                |
 | ----------- | -------------------------------- | -------------------------- |